Will Iraqi Kurdistan's youth turn to religious extremism next? | DW | 27.11.2021

 After all, at one stage, Iraqi Kurdistan — which operates independently from the central Iraqi government in many ways and is home to the country's Kurdish minority — was being described as "the new Dubai."
 It seemed prosperous, peaceful and business-friendly, especially in comparison to the rest of the country.

-"But behind this propaganda, Kurdish society was falling apart," Komal Chomani, a Kurdish student based in Germany, wrote for the Newlines think tank earlier this week.
+"But behind this propaganda, Kurdish society was falling apart," Kamal Chomani, a Kurdish student based in Germany, wrote for New Lines Magazine earlier this week.
 "Society was divided into two socioeconomic classes: one of the political elite, its patrons and their brokers, and the other consisting of the masses."

 Things began to change in earnest around 2014, a time of greater insecurity thanks to the rise of the extremist group known as the "Islamic State" as well as further political conflict with the federal government and a financial crisis.
 Almost two-thirds of Kurdish households were (and are) on the public payroll, and the government said it had run out of money to pay some sectors, including teaching and medical professionals.